 LANDFIRE tree species data were reclassified to only show tree species the SPB prefers to attack, including Eastern White Pines, Longleaf Pines, Shortleaf Pines, Slash Pine, Loblolly Pine, Pitch Pine, Pond Pine, Virginia Pine, and mixed pine, by using the “Reclassify” tool in ArcMap 10.3.
 The data were then projected to WGS 1984 UTM zone 16N by using the “Project Raster” tool and clipped to Alabama by using the “Clip” tool.

-In-situ SPB data were projected to WGS 1984 UTM Zone 16N by using the “Project” tool in ArcMap 10.3.
+In situ SPB data were projected to WGS 1984 UTM Zone 16N by using the “Project” tool in ArcMap 10.3.

 Historical Pine Beetle Coverage Map